maryammbzzz/AI701/README.md

 and modified datasets to assess the effectiveness of the improvements.
-The find- ings of this project is that when applying the mentioned pre-processing techniques, the Aptos dataset improves with all of the different augmentations whilst the rest of the datasets face a decrease in accuracy which is shown in the result and dis- cussion section.
+The find- ings of this project is that when applying the mentioned pre-processing techniques, the Aptos dataset improves with all of the different augmentations whilst the rest of the datasets face a decrease in accuracy.
 <p align="center">
     <img src="./figures/model_whitebg.png" width="78%" />
 </p>